aws/aws-iot-device-sdk-python-v2/README.md

-# AWS IoT Device SDK for Python v2
+# AWS IoT Device SDK v2 for Python
-This document provides information about the AWS IoT device SDK for Python V2.
+This document provides information about the AWS IoT Device SDK v2 for Python.

 If you have any issues or feature requests, please file an issue or pull request.